digorithm/digorithm.github.io/_posts/2019-07-15-Message-Passsing-Dataflow.md

 About 3 months into the project I convinced people to move away from Queuer, it had become too much of a hassle to maintain and evolve it.
 Godspeed `Queuer`.

-Also, around that time I was reading `designing high intensive data applications`.
+Also, around that time I was reading `designing data-intensive data applications`.
 It advocates -- with very good arguments -- for what's called Message-Passing Dataflow.
 I'd seen this somewhere else with the name event-centric architecture or something like that; but I believe the philosophies between them are very similar.
 I like the simple way the author explains it, so here it is:

 > Composing stream operators into dataflow systems has a lot of similar characteristics to the microservices approach.
 However, the underlying communication mechanism is very different: one-directional, asynchronous message streams rather than